andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_0.md

 # Literature Review

-## Problems we optimized: Crashworthiness models {#sec:problemsWeSolved}
+## Crashworthiness models (CMs) {#sec:cms}

-Crashworthiness models are models of vehicles used to analyze the safety of their occupants in a crash. @Fig:crashworthiness shows an example.
+Crashworthiness models (CMs) are models of vehicles used to analyze the safety of their occupants in a crash. @Fig:crashworthiness shows an example.
 They can be very elaborate, but very simple ones are also used on initial phases of vehicle design.
-These simple ones are one-dimensional Masses-Springs-Dampers Systems (MSDSs), i.e. they're one-dimensional and are comprised of only ideal masses, springs and dampers.
+These simple ones are one-dimensional Masses-Springs-Dampers Systems, i.e. they're one-dimensional and are comprised of only ideal masses, springs and dampers.
 They can be used to estimate the maximum acceleration a driver would suffer in a crash.
 Alternatively, we can look for values of the springs and dampers that would minimize the maximum acceleration the drive would